tmspzz/Rome/README.md

 The following describes the structure of the cache that Rome creates and manages.

-By default frameworks and dSYMs are placed in the cache (local and/or remote) according to the following convention:
+By default frameworks, dSYMs and .bcsymbolmaps are placed in the cache (local and/or remote) according to the following convention:

 ```
 <git-repository-name>/<platform>/<framework-name>.framework(.dSYM)-<version-hash>.zip
+<git-repository-name>/<platform>/<bcsymbolmap-hash>.bcsymbolmap-<version-hash>.zip

 ```

 [Carthage version files](https://github.com/Carthage/Carthage/blob/master/Documentation/VersionFile.md)